By Andy Mason

 The shift to remote working has resulted in serious changes to our everyday work lives, both in the things we do and the systems we use.
 This has left a lot of teams suddenly needing extra skills to cope with business change.

-One thing you can do, particularly if some of your staff are experiencing downtime due to disruption to BAU, is encourage them to upskill and work towards learning a new technology or system, or research which tools would improve business processes in the current landscape and make a case for them.
+One thing you can do is encourage employees to upskill and work towards learning a new technology or system, or research which tools would improve business processes in the current landscape and make a case for them.

 “Most organizations vastly underinvest in skills training for their employees.
 The reasons for this are numerous, but one common explanation given is the lack (or perceived lack) of time.